MouseLand/Kilosort/Docs/readme_win_linux.md

-Linux
+### Linux

+UPDATE (new): the instructions below are now quite old.
+If the CUDA install doesn't work, you might need to do a purge of any existing Nvidia drivers.
+Please follow the instructions from Mari Sosa in this separate [readme](https://github.com/MouseLand/Kilosort2/blob/master/Docs/Ubuntu_installation/Kilosort2-Installation-for-Linux.md).

-UPDATE: for recent video cards/drivers, please see Carl Schoonover's instructions here https://groups.google.com/forum/#!topic/phy-users/g0FSHRI0Nao.
+UPDATE (old): for recent video cards/drivers, please see Carl Schoonover's instructions [here](https://groups.google.com/forum/#!topic/phy-users/g0FSHRI0Nao).

 Install CUDA (should ask for a compatible recent version of gcc, will install Nvidia drivers if necessary).